Dear Arizona artists,

 Eligibility Requirements:

-- PhxArt defines emerging as having at least four (4) years of professional experience who are currently making and exhibiting new work in Arizona but not necessarily extensively outside of the state; or individuals returning to art after a hiatus.
+- PhxArt defines emerging as having at least four (4) years of professional experience; currently making and exhibiting new work in Arizona, but not extensively outside of the state; or individuals returning to art after a hiatus.

 - Artists working in all media, including painting, sculpture, drawing, installation, new media, performance, photography, and video, may apply.